What is Cholbam?

-People with bile acid disorders are unable to produce cholic acid normally.
+People with bile acid disorders are unable to produce Cholbam normally.
 This can make it harder for the body to absorb nutrients important for health, growth, and body functioning.
 Abnormal bile acids can also build up in the body and become toxic to the liver.

-Cholic acid is used in people with bile acid disorders.
-This medicine works by normalizing bile acid production in the body.
+Cholbam is used in people with bile acid disorders.
+Cholbam works by normalizing bile acid production in the body.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of cholic acid on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of cholic acid on the baby.

-Do not give this medicine to a child without medical advice.
-Cholic acid is not approved for use by anyone younger than 3 weeks old.
+Do not give Cholbam to a child without medical advice.
+Cholbam is not approved for use by anyone younger than 3 weeks old.

-To make swallowing easier, you may open the cholic acid capsule and sprinkle the medicine into a spoonful of soft food.
-If you are giving cholic acid to a young child, mix the medicine with a small amount of baby formula or breast milk.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of soft food.
+If you are giving Cholbam to a young child, mix the medicine with a small amount of baby formula or breast milk.
 Stir the mixture for 30 seconds and use it right away.
 Do not save the mixture for later use.

-Cholic acid comes in different capsule sizes.
+Cholbam comes in different capsule sizes.
 Your dose may require that you take only 1 capsule per day or up to 8 capsules per day.
-Cholic acid doses are based on weight and you may need to use two different capsule sizes to make up your entire dose.
+This medicine doses are based on weight and you may need to use two different capsule sizes to make up your entire dose.
 Follow your doctor's dosing instructions very carefully.

 The recommended dose of cholic acid increases with every few pounds gained as you grow from infancy to adulthood.
 Tell your doctor if you have any changes in weight.